About Kevin Knoke

 I identify as a Democrat, but I have long believed that both sides of the aisle are made up of good people with legitimate concerns.
 Spending my childhood summers on a family farm taught me that hard work, responsibility, and respect for the land are not partisan values.
 That perspective drives my belief that government should be thoughtful, limited, and effective—stepping in where it truly helps and staying out where it doesn’t belong.

-I am fiscally conservative and socially liberal.
+I am fiscally conservative and socially progressive.
 I believe government should stay out of people’s wallets as much as possible and out of their personal lives entirely.
 I am unequivocally opposed to shifting taxes onto working families or squeezing the middle class, which I see as the engine of Wisconsin’s economy.
 Every tax dollar must be spent wisely and transparently.

 Education is deeply personal to me.
 As a schoolteacher, I have seen firsthand how declining enrollment and underfunding strain public schools across Wisconsin—especially special education services.
 I am committed to strengthening public education through smarter resource allocation, expanded mental health services, early screening and intervention, and broader access to early childhood education.
 I believe public education is the most effective and cost-efficient investment Wisconsin can make, and I have serious concerns about private school vouchers undermining funding equity and evading accountability.